md-samiul-alam/genetic-algorithm-n-queen/README.md

 It was my university project to implement genetic algorithm to solve N-Queen problem.

 N-Queen is a popular problem.
-The target is to place N number of queens on a chess board in such a way that they don't attack each other.
+The target is to place N number of queens on a N*N dimension chess board in such a way that they don't attack each other.
 Primarily this problem can be solved with back tracking algorithm but it takes a huge computational time to solve.

 We can introduce a bit of randomization and based on the fitness calculation of the initial random solutions, we can evolve to get better solutions.